ivan-cukic/latex-other-coder/README.md

 The implementation is a bit dirty --
-I had to quickly whip up something and I did not want to learn Lua properly beforehand.
+I had to quickly whip up something and I did not want to learn Lua properly (or at all) beforehand.

 It does work,
-but there is much room for improvement and all patches are welcome.
+but there is room for improvement and all patches are welcome.